 Richard stuck his head through the partially open the door.
 “Everybody doing okay in here?” he asked as he entered.
-He strode over to Robin, “How are ya’ honey?”
+He strode over to Robin, taking her hand, “How are ya’ honey?”

 Before she could respond, she once again began gasping for air.
 “Oh God, this has got to be it!” she said.